 The master plan was completed over summer 2011 and approved by the Metro Council Nov.
 3.

-What’s in the new plan?
+What's in the master plan?

 What is being conserved?